SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 #### Default similarity

-If there is no similarity forced by the rule or by the intake, you can rely on SEKOIA.IO default similarity formula: same `entity`, same `source.ip` and `destination.ip`.
+If there is no similarity forced by the rule or by the event, you can rely on SEKOIA.IO default similarity formula: same `entity`, same `source.ip` and `destination.ip`.

 `source.ip` and `destination.ip` can be used interchangeably.